 2 - My photos of the wildlife I have seen, as well as a few sound recordings and sketches;

-3 - My collection of songs, videos, cartoons and nonsense put together by my alter ego - Gyr Crakes.
+3 - A collection of songs, videos, cartoons and nonsense put together by my good friend Mr Gyr Crakes.

 When I was about 15, I was playing a lot less football, and I read the book "Bill Oddie's Gone Birding".
 It struck quite a chord with me, and I realised that I wanted to be a proper birder.
 I started spending more and more time looking for my own birds, firstly around the tracks and fields around my hometown of Garforth, then weekly visits to my first local patch of Swillington Ings, where I learnt the basics of bird identification from the regulars.
 I started going further afield with my dad and our holidays abroad cemented my interest.

 Between the ages of 18 and 21 I studied at Bristol University, where I finally met a groups of lads my own age who were also birders, and we created the legendary 'BUBO'.
 With bus rides to Chew Valley Lake, and scrounging lifts further afield for twitches and ticks, my skills improved and I saw lots of great birds.
 After graduating, my year out was mostly spent in Israel working at the observatory and carrying out migration surveys, which was obviously amazing.

 My first memory of an interest in wildlife was David Attenborough's "Life on Earth" TV series when I was a very young lad in Leeds.
 During weekend visits to my Grandma's house I passed the time reading some old bird books, and so birds became the major focus.

 Birdwatching when I was a schoolboy was very much a casual pastime since my main interest was playing football.
 However, my dad took me to local nature reserves such as Fairburn Ings a couple of times a month and there was the odd walk with a local birdwatching group.